 Take the basil seeds and sprinkle them across the medium.
-Sprinkle with light hands so you don't cover the whole area.
+Sprinkle with light hands, so you don't cover the whole area.
 You want the seeds just 4 to 6 mm deep.
-Lightly press the seeds once after sprinkling them so they don’t wash away when misting.
+Lightly press the seeds once after sprinkling them, so they don’t wash away when misting.

 Sowing Directly in the Garden Soil

 If you want to plant directly into your garden soil, sow the seeds every 2-3 cm in each row with rows being 10-15 cm apart.
 Thin the plants to 3 to 4 inches apart after emergence.
 Continue to thin the seedlings until the final plant stand is 12 inches apart.
 Thinned plants can be eaten or transplanted to adjacent areas.
 Continue to thin the seedlings until the final plant stand is 12 inches apart.
-Thinned plants can be used in kitchen or transplanted to adjacent areas.
+Thinned plants can be used in the kitchen or transplanted to adjacent areas.

 6. Watering the Seeds and Seedlings

 Use mist sprinkler till the seedling grows to a good height.
 After well grown, supply 1½ inches of water per week to maintain good growth.
 Water requirements depend on the type of soil and temperature.
-When compared to ground the soil in the pots dry out faster, so as long as the plant is in the pot you may need to water it more frequently, enough to keep the soil moist.
+When compared to ground the soil in the pots dries out faster, so as long as the plant is in the pot, you may need to water it more frequently, enough to keep the soil moist.